SocexSolutions/agenda-v2/README.md

 ```
 npm run dev
 ```
-3. Run api tests with (testing while api is live is supported)
+3. Run api tests with the following.
+Testing the api while the api is running is supported.
 ```
 npm run test
 ```